-When fatigue drags you down, don't look to a candy bar, cup of coffee, or energy drink for a solution.
+Are your eyelids sagging as the afternoon wears on?
+When low energy drags you down, don't look to a candy bar, cup of coffee, or energy drink for a lift.
 The sugar and caffeine might give you an immediate pick-me-up, but after that quick high wears off, you'll crash and feel even more drained

 What you need: a lasting solution to keep sluggishness at bay.
 Here are 10 fatigue fighters that will leave you feeling refreshed and revitalized.

 1. Eat your breakfast.
 People who eat breakfast every morning report less fatigue and stress than people who skip it.
 High-fiber foods, like hot oatmeal, stick with you longer than a sweet roll or pastry.
 As the day wears on, they'll prevent you from getting hungry ( hunger can lead to low energy).